Body Health

 3. Comparison of hormonal regulation

-The main difference between the female and male cycles lies in hormonal regulation.
+The main difference between the female vs male hormonal cycle lies in hormonal regulation.
 In women, cycles are mainly controlled by the hormones estrogen and progesterone, while in men, testosterone plays the dominant role.

 Hormonal regulation in women